Mon-Fri 7:00 am, 12:10 pm

 Sat: 6:30 am - 7:30 am & 2:30 pm - 6:30 pm

 Reconciliation: Before each weekday Mass and every Saturday from 4:30 pm to 5:00 pm

-Sign up for a September time slot or join us at any time.
+Sign up for an October time slot or join us at any time.

 Holy Rosary: Saturdays before the 5:15 pm Mass and Sundays before the 12:15 pm Mass

 Mon-Fri 8:30 am - 5:00 pm (Closed 12:00 pm-12:45 pm)

 "The daily 3 Minute Retreat is a short prayer break at your computer that can give you 24 hours of peace."

 - Loyola Press